IBC Hello World

 One blockchain is named

 The following files are required in the project directory:

-Open another terminal window and run the following command to start the "mars" blockchain:
+Open a different terminal window and run the following command to start the

 First, configure the relayer.
 Use the Starport